New OSU Collaborative Innovation Complex to include powerful supercomputer to advance AI, climate science, robotics and more

 Starting out in PC graphics, NVIDIA helped build the gaming market into the world’s largest entertainment industry.
 The company’s invention of the GPU in 1999 made possible real-time programmable shading, which defines modern computer graphics, and later revolutionized parallel computing.
 More recently, GPU deep learning ignited modern AI — the next era of computing — with the GPU acting as the brain of computers, robots and self-driving cars that can perceive and understand the world.

-The Huang Foundation previously gave $5 million to build a laboratory for cancer research at Oregon State University, and $30 million for the Jen-Hsun Huang Engineering Center at Stanford University.
+The Huang Foundation previously gave $5 million to build a laboratory for cancer research at Oregon Health & Science University, and $30 million for the Jen-Hsun Huang Engineering Center at Stanford University.
 The Huangs joined Melinda Gates in supporting AI4ALL, a national nonprofit working to increase diversity and inclusion in AI.
 They have also made major educational grants to Johns Hopkins University and City Year San Jose.

 Lori graduated from Oregon State University in 1985 with a BSEE.
 The Huangs have two children.